Well, they're turning this into a mockery now, ladies and gentlemen.

 Don't lose your train of thought.

-Uh, we will continue with this right after this break.
+We will continue with this right after this break.

 Stay with us.

-A man, a living legend, a way of life here on the EIB network.
+A man, a living legend, a way of life, here on the EIB network.

 What was the last point you were going to make?

-Well, real fast if I might.
+Real fast, if I might.

-You know, being was he gay point blank, and he chose not to answer when the question was answered in a private matter, and when it was asked in a questionnaire, it was not answered at all.
+And when it was asked in a questionnaire, it was not answered at all.

-When Barney Frank came down a few years ago on a gay pride event in the town that he's from Lake Worth, Mark chose not to attend, nor even welcome a fellow member of Congress.
+When Barney Frank came down a few years ago on a gay pride event in the town that he's from, Lake Worth, Mark chose not to attend nor even welcome a fellow member of Congress.

 Mark stayed away from things.